 All is not lost, however.
 Financial help is available in a number of circumstances, with the focus very much on keeping warm for less.

-If someone in your household is currently receiving benefits such as Income Support or Universal Credit, they could be eligible for support through the Energy Company Obligation (ECO) a UK-wide scheme through which energy companies are obliged to install energy efficiency measures in the homes of those who need them most.
+If someone in your household is currently receiving benefits such as Income Support or Universal Credit, they could be eligible for support through the Energy Company Obligation (ECO) a GB-wide scheme through which energy companies are obliged to install energy efficiency measures in the homes of those who need them most.
 This includes insulation and boiler replacement.

 There are other government-backed schemes available right across the UK to cut energy costs.
 If you were born on or before 5 August 1953 and you receive the State Pension or another social security benefit, you could well be eligible for the Winter Fuel Payment.
 This offers between £100 and £300 to help with energy bills in those chilly months when they tend to peak.